Ren Gill: 2017–2022: Return to performing

-Ren's health improved after being treated with stem cells, but he tired easily, and had ongoing autoimmune issues, brain damage, and PTSD.
+Ren's health improved after being treated with stem cells, but he had ongoing autoimmune issues, brain damage, and PTSD.
 Despite this, he "started busking on the streets of Brighton," both on his own and with other independent artists.
 Ren started releasing songs regularly and uploading videos to his YouTube channel.
 He attracted a group of dedicated fans through the art of storytelling and his ability to connect emotionally with his audience.

+From 2018 onwards, videos of Ren and Sam Tompkins performing the songs Blind Eyed, Earned It, Man's World and Falling as street musicians also become successful.

 As his fan base grew, many of his videos were viewed over a million times.
 Jenny's tale, part of a trilogy of videos, had 3.3 million views by April 2020, a little over a year after its release.
 He also released several EPs and began working on his second album.

 In addition to his solo career, Ren was a member of The Big Push, a Brighton-based busking band.
-Glenn Chambers was the drummer, and Ren, Romain Axisa, Gorran Kendall were the frontmen.
+Glenn Chambers was the drummer, and Ren, Romain Axisa, and Gorran Kendall were the frontmen.
 They self-released an EP, and their 2021 UK Tour sold out.
 The Big Push played their last gig and broke up in 2022 due in part to Ren's health issues.